jorendorff/gc-in-50-lines/README.md

     }

-Actually there is just one more thing that our GC will provide, and that's a setup function.
-But we'll get to that later.
+Actually there is just one more thing that our GC will provide, and that&rsquo;s a setup function.
+But we&rsquo;ll get to that later.

 ### Object

-Next, let's define what an object is.
+Next, let&rsquo;s define what an object is.

     struct Object {